ProfNascimento/mCpk/README.md

 A quick overview of some of the key functions:

-* `cpk.plot`: Plots a modified Cpk and archieves a matrix including Cpk point and interval estimations.
+* `cpk.plot`: Plots a modified Cpk and archives a matrix including Cpk point and interval estimations.